CheriPai/izbicki.me/blog/avl-tree-runtimes-c++-vs-haskell.md

 ![C++vHaskell](/img/CvsH.png)

-C++ is about 25% faster than Haskell on this test.
+C++ is about 60% faster than Haskell on the last partition for this test.
 I guess this is because Haskell operates on immutable data.
 Every time a new element is to be inserted into the Haskell AVL tree, new parent nodes must be created because the old parent nodes cannot be changed.
 This creates quite a bit of overhead.